OliverStoll/WoT-IoT-Playground/README.md

 In the logs one can see all the requests which where triggered.
 This means by clicking on a Thing representation, property logs will be added automatically.
 In case you want to reduce the number of logs, we suggest to use a playbook, as described below.

 ### Calling an action of a Thing
-When calling actions there are two types of actions, which are supported by our application: actions without parameters and actions with parameters.
+When calling actions there are two types of actions, which are supported by our application: actions without parameters and actions with parameters in the url.
+Actions with paramerts in the body are currently not supported.
 #### Calling actions without parameters
 Actions which do not include parameters can be called by opening a Thing representation and clicking on the specific action.
 Actions without parameters do not have a question mark and will update properties and emit events, depending on the action definition.
-#### Calling actions with parameters
+#### Calling actions with uri parameters
 Actions with parameters can also be called by opening a Thing representation, but they include a question mark and the url parameters.
-The user needs to insert the values by editing the prefilled String.
+The user needs to insert the values by editing the prefilled string.
 To submit the parameterized action call press enter.

 An example parameterized action call based on the examples/scenario.json works like described here.
 Click on the remote Thing: Smart-Coffee-Machine and paste the following text to the makeDrink action field:
 ```